 Farmers holds the fifth spot on the list of largest home insurance companies.
 It’s one of the few insurance companies that offers three tiers of coverage, based on the amount of coverage you might need for your situation.
 Farmers also offers additional perks, like a disappearing deductible, claim forgiveness, Eco-Rebuild coverage for green homes and other add-ons to round out your financial protection.
 In terms of discounts, Farmers provides several ways to save, with discounts for non-smokers, having a home security system and working as a healthcare provider, teacher, first responder or military servicemember.
 Like Liberty Mutual, Farmers is rated below the industry average for overall customer satisfaction in the most recent J.D.
 Power Home Insurance Study.

 Advantages and disadvantages of large insurance companies

-Large insurance companies typically have more insurance products, competitive pricing and may be available during all hours for customer service and claims.
-However, smaller insurance companies can offer personalized service, may have cheaper local rates for some coverages and can offer more flexibility for policyholders.
+Large insurance companies typically have more insurance products, competitive pricing and greater availability for customer service and claims.
+However, smaller insurance companies may offer more personalized service, may have cheaper rates for some coverage types and can offer more flexibility for policyholders.
 Depending on your circumstances and insurance needs, as well as your preference for customer interactions, a large insurance company may or may not be the best fit.